 6 Vata Dosha Characteristics That You Should Be Aware Of

 Vata is one of the most common types of dosha in people.
 Vata individuals are known for being full of energy and quick, spontaneous reactions.
-They typically have a lively personality and enjoy being active.
+They typically have a lively personalities and enjoy being active.
 However, this type of dosha can also cause a lot of stress and anxiety in people.
-Vata dosha is represented by air element and governs movement, flexibility, individuality, change and variability in Ayurveda theory.
+In Ayurveda theory, Vata dosha is represented by air element and governs movement, flexibility, individuality, change, and variability.

 These 6 characteristics should make you wary when you have Vata Dosha as they’re often signs that your body isn’t working optimally with Vata:

 - People with Vata are typically restless, energetic, and always on the go.